Aerospace · MIL-Spec · AS9102 FAI · ITAR-Aware

 TO GROUND DEFENSE.

-XUDONG Cavite serves Tier-1 aerospace and defense OEMs across the United States, the United Kingdom and Israel.
-Active programs include avionics-bay harnesses, ground-station communication cables, unmanned aerial system (UAS) harnesses, ground-defense vehicle wiring, and field-deployable test-equipment cables.
+XUDONG Cavite supports aerospace and defense harness assembly programs across avionics-bay harnesses, ground-station communication cables, unmanned aerial system (UAS) harnesses, ground-defense vehicle wiring, and field-deployable test-equipment cables.
 We do not build flight-critical primary control harnesses; we focus on avionics, communications, ground-support and defense electronics.

 Our MIL-spec library is built around MIL-DTL-38999 Series III for circular military, MIL-DTL-83723 for D-sub shielded, and MIL-DTL-26482 for legacy bayonet-coupling needs.
 Wire stocks are MIL-W-22759 (Tefzel), MIL-W-16878 and MIL-W-81044 jacketed.
 Documentation is built around AS9102 FAI, ANSI/J-STD-001ES space-grade discipline on request, and customer-specific MIL-PRF / SAE quality plans.